 Trying to make a point, whilst avoiding the truth.
 That’s how explanations of why I specialise in photographing architecture at times reads to me.

 Don’t get me wrong, I remain an advocate that Architecture embodies the best of human achievements, which for the most part is tangible and visible to the masses.
 That it has the unique ability to alter the way we perceive and project ourselves, changing our behaviour.
-However, personal introspection may hold the key as to ‘why I focus on architecture’.
+However, personal introspection may hold the key.

-Or maybe, I specialise in photographing architecture because with a 5”x 4” technical camera one uses a dark-cloth, which must be draped over the head to see the inverted image on the ground-glass screen.
+Might it be that I specialise in photographing architecture because with a 5”x 4” technical camera one uses a dark-cloth, which must be draped over the head to see the inverted image on the ground-glass screen.
 A practice I extend to my digital photography.
-Here beneath the cloth; in my ‘safe-space’, I hide in plain sight from the world and make the camera my buffer and the dark-cloth my ‘cloak of invisibility’.
-Here I can pretend, humanities actions don’t affect me that it doesn’t bother me, but it does and always has.
+Here beneath the cloth; in my ‘safe-space’, I hide in plain sight and make the camera my buffer and the dark-cloth my ‘cloak of invisibility’.
 Yet, I can’t remain under the cloth.

 So, having completed a masters, this time in documentary photography / photojournalism, I begin to photograph my nemesis, ‘People’.
 Now I prefer to classify myself as a ‘PhotoDocumentarist’ as I broaden my practice of architectural photography and admit’, I’m a detached societal voyeur that shares.